-William R. “Bill” Gianelli is a civil engineer who served not only as director of the California Department of Water Resources (DWR) from 1967-1973 during Governor Ronald Reagan’s administration but worked as a civil servant under Governors Earl Warren, Goodwin Knight and Edmund G. “Pat” Brown during all phases of the California State Water Project (SWP): its design, planning and construction.
+William R. “Bill” Gianelli (1919-2020) was a civil engineer who served not only as director of the California Department of Water Resources (DWR) from 1967-1973 during Gov. Ronald Reagan’s administration, but worked as a civil servant under Govs.
+Earl Warren, Goodwin Knight and Edmund G. “Pat” Brown during all phases of the California State Water Project (SWP): its design, planning and construction.

 He was president of the Water Education Foundation from 1985-1989, and made a major financial donation that helped the Foundation create an educational program for young professionals, which was named the William R. “Bill” Gianelli Water Leaders Class.

 From the get-go, Gianelli was a strong proponent of completing the SWP and its promised water deliveries.
 From 1981-1984, he served under Reagan’s presidential administration as assistant secretary of the Army for Civil Works overseeing water resource development activities.
 A longtime consulting civil engineer, he served on the Monterey Peninsula Water Management District Board of Directors, including as its chair.

 - Learn more about the William R. “Bill” Gianelli Water Leaders Class.

 - View a 9-minute video of Gianelli’s career, put together by the California Department of Water Resources following his death in 2020.